 Please register your details if you own one of the following vehicles.
 These vehicles have been subject to advice from the Department of Infrastructure, Transport, Regional Development and Communications to be parked in an open space even when off:

 Bannister Law has today announced it will be investigating a potential claim against Hyundai following the safety recall of 93,000 of its popular Tuscon models, sold in Australia between 1 November 2014 and 30 November 2020.

-“There is a risk of an engine compartment fire, even when the vehicle is turned off, as the circuit is constantly powered.”
+The medium-sized SUV has been marketed as having ‘top marks for safety’ however Hyundai last week recalled the popular model due to the risk of an engine compartment fire, even when the vehicle is turned off, as the circuit is constantly powered.

-Bannister Law is encouraging owners of Hyundai Tucson’s purchased between 1 November 2014 – 30 November 2020 to sign up.
+Bannister Law is encouraging Hyundai Tucson owners who purchased their cars between 1 November 2014 and 30 November 2020 to register.

 Bannister Law would also like to have owners of the vehicles listed below to register in order to understand if any of the owners of the earlier recalls in 2020 of those vehicles suffered losses also and encourage those owners to describe what those losses are.

 December 2022 for recent ix35 recall: